Decomposition and framing of F-bundles and applications to quantum cohomology: Introduction

 \subsubsection{Extension of framing}

 A \emph{framing} for an F-bundle $(\cH ,\nabla ) / B$ is roughly a local trivialization of $\cH$ in which the connection involves no positive powers of $u$ (\cref{def:framing}).
 It is analogous to the notion of decoration on variations of nc-Hodge structures in \cite[\S 4.1.3]{Katzarkov_Hodge_theoretic_aspects}.
 Framings do not exist in general.
-We prove in the following that if a framing exists at a point $b\in B$, then it extends uniquely and explicitly to a formal or a non-archimedean analytic neighborhood.
+We prove in the following that if a framing exists at a point $b\in B$ and is strong in the logarithmic case, then it extends uniquely and explicitly to a formal or non-archimedean analytic neighborhood.

-\begin{theorem}[\cref{theorem:extension-of-framing-connection-version}] Let $(\cH,\nabla )/ (B,D)$ be a logarithmic F-bundle, where $B$ is a formal neighborhood of $b=0$ in an affine space over $\bbk$.
-Assume the connection satisfies the nilpotency condition at $b$ in the directions of $D$ (see \cref{definition:nilpotency-condition}).
-Then every framing at $b$ extends uniquely and explicitly to a framing over $B$. \end{theorem}
+\begin{theorem}[\cref{theorem:extension-of-framing-connection-version}] Let $(\cH,\nabla )/ (B,D)$ be a logarithmic F-bundle, where $B$ is a formal neighborhood of a rational point $b$ in a smooth $\bbk$-variety.
+A framing at $b$ extends to a framing over $B$ if and only if it is strong with respect to $D$ (see \cref{definition:strong-framing}).
+In this case, the extension is unique and explicitly determined. \end{theorem}

-\begin{theorem}[\cref{theorem:extension-faming-NA-F-bundle}] Let $B$ be an admissible open neighborhood of $b=0$ in a $\bbk$-analytic affine space.
+\begin{theorem}[\cref{theorem:extension-faming-NA-F-bundle}] Let $B$ be an admissible open neighborhood of a rational point $b$ in a smooth $\bbk$-analytic space.
 Let $(\cH ,\nabla )$ be a non-archimedean F-bundle over $B$.
 Then every framing at $b$ extends uniquely and explicitly to a framing over an admissible open neighborhood $U$ of $b$ in $B$. \end{theorem}

 The proofs are carried out by reformulating the problem into a system of partial differential equations (\eqref{eq:framing-u-direction}-\eqref{eq:extension-framing-log-fixing-residues}), which is then solved inductively on the number of variables.
 If there are no logarithmic directions and $(t_1,\dots, t_n)$ are coordinates on $B$ centered at $b$, we first solve \eqref{eq:framing-t-direction} in the $t_1$-direction at $t_2=\cdots = t_n=0$ order by order in $t_1$, by observing that the equation provides a recursive relation.
 We use this solution as an initial condition, and then solve \eqref{eq:framing-t-direction} in the $t_2$-direction at $t_3=\cdots = t_n=0$.
 Using flatness of the connection, we prove that the solution obtained solves the equation in the $t_1$-direction as well, for all $t_2$.
 In this way, we solve \eqref{eq:framing-t-direction} for all directions, and we show that the solution also solves \eqref{eq:framing-u-direction} using flatness again.
 In the non-archimedean case, we prove that the solution converges by bounding its coefficients using \eqref{eq:framing-t-direction}.